-My paintings are a reflection of an unheard voice...a yearning to express that which I typically don't reveal.
-I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...an ability to overcome fear and pain and transcend to a better place.
-Light vs darkness, fulfillment vs loss, contentment vs unrest are all important elements in my work.
+My paintings are a reflection of an unheard voice...a yearning to express that which is difficult to vocalize.
+I have struggled with OCD and migraines most of my life so I am always searching for the “lightness of being”...of striving to overcome fear and suffering and transcend to a better place.
+Pain vs healing, fulfillment vs loss, contentment vs unrest are all important elements in my work.

 I work very intuitively and expressively to bring transparency to raw, authentic emotion.
 Painting with acrylics on both canvas and paper, I incorporate collage, paint pen, oil pencil, caran d'ache, and ink.
 Working layer upon layer, always listening to music, I rotate the canvas as I go until I'm happy with the progression.
 I make a point to let go of critical thinking, preferring to let my subconscious run the paintbrush.

 I love to hear what people see and feel when they look at my paintings.
 I also hope to contribute to the world by visually connecting to others who suffer from the same things.